SocialQu/Branding/docs/V.0.0.5/To Do.md

 - [ ] Specify at which time the stats were retrieved.
 - [ ] Format date on tweets.
 - [ ] Add clicks metric on best tweets.
+- [ ] Fetch or remove image from reply user.
+- [ ] Validate computation of percent on replies.